 - The at-fault driver’s policy has low coverage limits.
 Let’s say you’re in an accident that you didn’t cause.
-The other driver’s insurance should cover your damages, but if they have a low coverage policy, that may not be enough to handle all of the repairs.
-If that’s the case, you may need to pay your deductible if you want to have everything fixed back to the way it was.
+The other driver’s insurance should cover your damages, but if they have a low coverage policy it may not be enough to handle all of the repairs.
+If that’s the case and you have collision coverage, you may need to pay your deductible if you want to have everything fixed back to the way it was.

 You don’t always have to pay a deductible!
 Here are a few scenarios where a deductible won’t apply in an accident.

 - You’re not at fault for the accident.
 We covered this a bit above, but if another driver hits you, their insurance will be the one paying for your repair bills.
 So you won’t have to pay your insurance company a deductible.
 The only way you’d need to pay in this instance is if they don’t have enough coverage or they don’t have insurance at all.

 - Another driver is filing against your liability coverage.
 If you cause an accident and the other driver files a claim, you don’t have to pay your deductible.
 Your insurance will pay for their claim automatically.

 - You have free glass repairs.
 Some insurance policies do include deductible-free add-ons.
 One common area that often doesn’t require a deductible is glass repairs.

 - You chose a no-deductible plan.
 Some states allow companies to provide $0 deductible car insurance.
 This means you won’t pay anything when you’re in an accident — but your premiums will be much higher than average.

 The Car Insurance Deductible Timeline